Purification and Perturbations of Communication and Repeated Games

 We can abuse indifference to find equilibria with minimal punishment for off-path play, making high levels of contributions possible off-path.
-Specifically, given a bijection $\pi:\mathbb{I}\leftrightarrow\mathbb{I}$ with no fixed point, if player $i$ observes the action of player $\pi(i)$, ie. $s_{i,t}=a_{\pi(i),t}$, the \textbf{Proportional Response equilibrium} with expected contribution vector $x=(x_i)_i$ is described
+Specifically, given a bijection $\pi:\mathbb{I}\leftrightarrow\mathbb{I}$ with no fixed point, if player $i$ observes the action of player $\pi(i)$, ie. $s_{i,t}=a_{\pi(i),t}$, we define the \textbf{Proportional Response equilibrium} with expected contribution vector $x=(x_i)_i$ to be

+Thus an agent shirks (from the expected contribution $x_i$) by an amount proportional to how much the observed agent $\pi(i)$ shirked the previous period.
 The right hand constraint on $x$ ensures that prescribed contributions lie in $[0,1]$, and the proportionality constant is $\alpha_2:=\tfrac{1-\kappa}{\delta\kappa}$.
-In this equilibrium agents observe how much agent $\pi(i)$ has fallen short of their expected contribution and then shades their own contribution down a proportional amount.
-They are willing to do this as responses are calibrated to make each agent indifferent over all actions.
+This constant is calibrated to make each agent indifferent over all actions.
 This equilibrium makes it possible sustain positive contributions whenever $\alpha_2\le1$, equal to the folk theorem condition when $N=2$.

 Due to linearity, these strategies also form equilibria with noisy private monitoring when

 where $G_i(y)$ is a distribution with mean $y$, supported in $[-\epsilon_0,1+\epsilon_1]$ (where $\epsilon_0,\epsilon_1$ are sufficiently small ).\footnote{ The bounds $\epsilon_0,\epsilon_1$ modify the bounds on the expected contributions $x$ in eq. \ref{eq:prop.resp}. }